 Throughout the year, the Emergency Solutions Grant (ESG) Program is discussed with Ramsey County CoC Governing Board committee members and community agencies.
 The City's ESG Program staff continually consults with the Ramsey County Continuum of Care (CoC) Coordinator in addition to attending the Ramsey County CoC Governing Board monthly meetings and Ramsey County Family Homeless Prevention Assistance Program (FHPAP) monthly meetings.
 The City ESG staff and Ramsey County CoC Coordinator also review all ESG, CoC, and FHPAP funding allocations and service delivery programs.
 City staff works with the Ramsey County CoC Governing Board and the Ramsey County FHPAP committee to discuss service priorities as established for Ramsey County CoC, FHPAP, and the City's Consolidated Plan with its ESG focus.
-Furthermore, in accordance with the Ramsey County CoC Governing Board, the highest service priority is established to assist homeless families (with school age children), second highest priority is to assist homeless unaccompanied youth, and the third highest priority is to assist residents with mental illness.
-Additionally, in consultation with Ramsey County CoC, the City's ESG increased its priority to fund the imminent need for more street outreach to assist homeless residents living outside, sleeping in downtown skyways, or using the transit system as nightly shelter.
-At the same time, the City and County provided additional funding for a winter shelter administered by Catholic Charities.
-Furthermore, the City continues provide financing to create more affordable supportive housing, such as the Ain Dah Yung housing development for homeless youth.
+Furthermore, in according with the Ramsey County CoC Governing Board, the highest service priority is established to ssist homeless families (with school age children), second highest priority is to as a homele sunaccompanied youth, and the third highest priority is to assist residents with ental illness Additionally, in consultation with Ramsey County CoC, the City's ESG increased is priority of fur the imminent need for more street outreach to assist homeless residents living to the country of the country of the country provided additional funding for a winter of the country provided additional funding fundin shelter administered by Catholic Charit Char create more affordable supportive housing, such as the Ain Dah Yung housing development for homeless youth.

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS.
+Describe consultation with the Conunuum of of Car that serves the jurisdiction's area in determining how to allocate ESG funds, do elop performance standards for and evaluate outcomes of projects and actional assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS.

-The City's ESG staff works with the Ramsey County CoC Coordinator and the CoC Governing Board members.
+The City's ESG staff works with the Ramsey County CoC Coc unator and the CoC Governing Board members.
 In consultation with Ramsey County CoC, ESG funding is allocated to programs that 1) promote a comprehensive delivery of homelessness services 2) assist underserved communities 3) provide services as needed to achieve the goals of the Ramsey County CoC, Ramsey County FHPAP, and ESG 4) reduce the number of emergency shelter residents at the Dorothy Day Center-Higher Ground and 5) address city concerns while meeting HUD's national housing objectives.